 Support for 6K displays is spreading across the Mac lineup, including the 2018 MacBook Pro and newer 15-inch or 16-inch MacBook Pro, the 2020 MacBook Pro, 13-inch MacBook Pro with four Thunderbolt ports, the 2019 or newer iMac models, and the 2019 Mac Pro.
 Apple's Pro Display XDR is also compatible with any Mac model with Thunderbolt 3 ports that can be paired with a Blackmagic eGPU.

-Apple introduced the new M1 processor, MacBook Air, MacBook Pro, and Mac mini at yesterday's "One more thing" event.
+Apple unveiled the new M1 processor, the MacBook Air, the MacBook Pro, and the Mac mini at yesterday's "One More Thing" event.
 The new chip enables up to three and a half times faster CPU performance and up to five times faster GPU performance.
-In addition, the new chip enables significant battery life - more on that below.
+Furthermore, the new chip enables significant battery life improvements—more on that below.
 AirPods Pro on special offer at Amazon – available now.
 (Image: Apple)